To mark the fall of the Berlin Wall, IWM is sharing the story of the wall and those who lived and worked alongside it.

 Thierry Noir was an artist who painted on the Berlin Wall in the 1980s.
 He was in Berlin when the wall fell in November 1989.

 ‘When the wall came down in November 9th, I was on the way back home in my car suddenly I saw a huge traffic mess so I left the car somewhere and I walked in the direction of Checkpoint Charlie and I saw it was a big confusion, with thousands of people on both sides of the wall, crying, and laughing at the same time and then suddenly the doors opened and then thousands of people from the east came for the first time to the west.
 It was one of the most emotional days of my life.’

-To mark the 30th anniversary of the fall of the Berlin Wall, Thierry has collaborated on a new artwork with street artist STIK.
-Find out more about how they worked together to create Wall and see it outside IWM London until 1 December.
+To mark the 30th anniversary of the fall of the Berlin Wall, Thierry collaborated on a new artwork with street artist STIK.
+Find out more about how they worked together to create Wall which stood outside IWM London in 2019.

 ‘An important thing to get across was how much of a threat people believed the Communist Parties of Eastern Europe to be at the time.
 There was no sense in 1989 that in the next few years the Communist Party of Russia would have folded up completely, that we would be seeing the rise of Gorbachev and perestroika.’

 Journalist and IWM Associate David Loyn was sent to East Germany when a BBC colleague fell ill – as a result, he ended up covering the protests that led up to the fall of the Berlin Wall in November 1989.

 ‘They were chanting ‘wir sind das Volk’ [we are the people], in response to the way in which the East German government had suborned public institutions and claimed authority over people, with the creation of organisations like the Volkspolizei.
 They were reclaiming that from the state.
 ‘You’re not the people, we’re the people’.’